Management of Uncomplicated Crown Fractures in the Permanent Dentition

 The loss of a tooth at an early age has a lifetime impact.
 Traumatic dental injuries, commonly known as TDIs, often occur in children and young adults, comprising 5% of all bodily injuries, according to a 2013 Journal of Endodontics article.
 The incidence is higher in U.S. school children, where 25% of them experience dental trauma.
 And the number of adults experiencing trauma to their permanent dentition is 33%, with most injuries occurring before age 19.

-The etiology of TDIs is broad and includes behavioral factors, such as risk-taking children, obesity, and amateur athletes, increased overjet with a protrusion, and other factors, like illness, learning difficulties, inappropriate use of teeth, or oral piercings.
+The etiology of TDIs is broad and includes behavioral factors, such as risk-taking children, obesity, amateur athletes, increased overjet with a protrusion, and other factors, like illness, learning difficulties, inappropriate use of teeth, or oral piercings.

 Restorative dentists must be comfortable managing dental trauma cases such as uncomplicated crown fractures because proper diagnosis, treatment planning, and follow‐up are essential to ensure a favorable patient outcome.
 They must also be comfortable communicating treatment options and the prognosis to patients and/or a patient’s parents or legal guardians to obtain complete, informed consent for treatment.